-If reader MAC is enabled on your system you must allow the DirMaint service machines (DIRMAINT, DATAMOVEs, and DIRMSATs) to send spool files to users with a SECLABEL other than SYSHIGH.
+If you decide to enable reader access control, you must allow the DirMaint service machines (DIRMAINT, DATAMOVEs, and DIRMSATs) to send spool files to users with a SECLABEL other than SYSHIGH.
 The most commonly used SECLABEL is SYSLOW.
 Enter:

+'''

-RAC PERMIT SYSLOW CLASS(SECLABEL) ID(xxxxxx) ACCESS(READ) RAC SETROPTS RACLIST(SECLABEL) REFRESH
+RAC PERMIT SYSLOW CLASS(SECLABEL) ID(xxxxxxxx) ACCESS(READ) RAC SETROPTS RACLIST(SECLABEL) REFRESH

+'''